esa/pagmo2/doc/sphinx/docs/python/tutorials/coding_udp_minlp.rst

     >>> print("Best decision vector: ", pop.champion_x) # doctest: +SKIP
     Best decision vector:  [ 0.4378605   0.33368365 -0.75844494 -1.
 0. 0.        ]

-We found a feasible solution.
+We found a feasible solution!

 .. note::
-   The solution strategy above is, in general, flawed in assuming the best solution of the relaxed problem is colse to the integer values of the best solution of the full MINLP problem.
-We only used it here to show how to define and solve the relaxed problem to then feedback its optimal decision vector into the MINLP solution strategy.
-In this case one would probably be better off to enumerate all the integers and solve for each case the reduced full problem.
+   The solution strategy above is, in general, flawed in assuming the best solution of the relaxed problem is colse to the the full MINLP problem solution.
+More sophisticated techniques would instead search the combinatorial part more exhaustvely.
+   We used here this approach only to show how to define and solve the relaxed problem and to then feedback the optimal decision vector into a MINLP solution strategy.